Skip to Content

 While this is not usually necessary, if you are trying your hardest to avoid disease, this can help mitigate the risk.
 Note: Sterilization should be done at the time of planting, not during the pepper seed saving process.

-We hope this helped you learn how to save pepper seeds for planting next year.
+I hope this article helped you learn how to save pepper seeds for planting next year.
 Almost nothing is more satisfying than growing a new plant from your very own pepper seeds!

 Good luck, and let us know if you have any other recommendations for keeping pepper seeds.